Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </h3>

   <p>
-    It is always a good practice to record when something goes wrong, but it won’t be helpful if there is no traceback.
+    It is always a good practice to record when something goes wrong, but it won't be helpful if there is no traceback.
 You should capture exceptions and record them with traceback.
 Following is an example:
   </p>

   <div class="highlight">